 Many production companies and broadcasters employ Production Accountants on staff roles

 Even if no roles are currently advertised there may be an opportunities for work experience or shadowing.
 Personal contacts are very useful for building a network and getting considered for future opportunities.

 Most Production Accountants in Film and High End TV Drama are self-employed.
 The Production Guild Availability Service is a resource for members to advertise their availability:

 To become a member you need credits and nominations from existing members.
 Getting these is often the hardest first step.

 How to find a career in production accounting for film and television

 Hear first hand how the Production Guild’s Assistant Production Accountant Training Scheme (APATS) launched the career of this former trainee.

 There are courses available for new entrants to gain qualifications, contacts and experience to take that first step on the ladder

-The National Film & Television School Diploma in Production Accounting:
+The National Film & Television School run a number of Production Accounting courses, including the Diploma in Production Accounting: